-- Reference Number: HEY-130/2016
+- Reference Number: HEY-130/2019

 - Departments: Maternity Services

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about the effects a raised body mass index (BMI) can have on your pregnancy and in labour.
 It will explain what you can do to reduce your risk and improve your health by having a healthy lifestyle.